ory/kratos/docs/docs/concepts/index.md

 With a primary developer audience, ORY designs, secures, and tests critical network flows, system architectures, user flows, protocols, and business logic.

+## Today's Landscape

+Let's take a look at different approaches and software systems today.

 ### Full-stack Identity and Access Management (IAM)